tgraupmann/UnityWebGLSpeechSynthesis/README.md

 2 `Assets/WebGLSpeechSynthesis/Scenes/Example02Proxy` - Uses ProxySpeechSynthesisPlugin to do speech synthesis

+3 `Assets/WebGLSpeechDetection/Scenes/Example03_ProxyManagement`- Management methods for launching and modifying the proxy

 # Modes

 Synthesis modes use the same API interface other than where the instance comes from.